cirosantilli/linux-cheat/desktop/index.md

 - `lxsession` session manager
 - `openbox` window manager
 - `firefox` was started from openbox run (analogous to ubuntu dash)
+- `xterm` was started via autostart TODO put it there

 The abbridged output looks like: